Why apply for a school place?

 All schools have a limited number of places available in each year group.
 So that you know where your child will attend and the schools themselves know who will be attending, every parent must apply for a place.

 It isn’t possible for parents to choose their child’s school but you can express a preference and say where you would like your child to attend.
-In most cases, those preferences will be met – in Devon in 2016-17 over 98% of parents were successful in getting a place at one of their preferences for reception admission and for secondary transfer.
+In most cases, those preferences will be met – in Devon over 95% of parents were successful in getting a place at one of their preferences for reception admission and for secondary transfer.
 We cannot, however, guarantee a place for any applicant at a particular school.
 For in-year admissions, many schools will already have been filled and a lower percentage will be offered a place at the preferred school.

 When planning places, the local authority does not plan for the wishes of every parent from further afield who possibly could apply for a place.
 If there are enough places after local children have been admitted, vacancies will be offered to other children until the school is full.